-Newborn babies have very different needs when they’re born.
+Babies have very different needs after they’re born.

-To understand more BellyBelly has plenty of articles about babies and sleep.
+To understand more, read some of BellyBelly’s many articles about babies and sleep.

 We recommend you read 8 Facts Parents Need To Know About Babies And Sleep and How Do You Get Your Newborn To Sleep? for more information.